By staff reporters Jiang Shengyang and Yan Ke

 "No individual or unit can seek immediate or local benefits at the expense of the interests of society as a whole and future generation," the then acting governor of Fujian Province Comrade Xi Jinping instructed in January 2000.
 Wanshouyan was saved from the mining explosives and was protected as a whole.
 Twenty years later, it has become the only national archaeological park in Fujian Province.
 Experts compliment that the rebirth of Wanshouyan has become one of the classic cases for striking a balance between economic development and heritage protection.

-In the eyes of the villagers of Yanqian Village, Wanshouyan was a remote and magical mountain, whose presence was inviolable.
-In the Lingfeng Cave still remains the ancient temple of Goddess of Mercy, dating back to about the Song Dynasty (960-1279).
+In the eyes of the villagers of Yanqian Village, Wanshouyan stood for a distant and mysterious past, and its presence was inviolable In the Lingfeng Cave still remains the ancient temple of Goddess of Mercy, dating back to about the Song Dynasty (960-1279).

 In the eyes of Yu Shengfu, the director of the office of the Sanming Cultural Relics Management Committee, who was then working at the city museum, Wanshouyan was mysterious in another way.
 In 1989, Sanming conducted a cave survey, and Yu was a member of the survey team.
 “In the caves of Wanshouyan, we found some animal fossils that are more than 10,000 years old”, said Yu.